 Finally, did we mention that it’s safe?

-Finally, cloud hosting is a way that companies can get the same level of security and protections as they would on a private dedicated machine, “with a better and more cost-effective package,” says Techopedia.
+Finally, VPS hosting is a way that companies can get the same level of security and protections as they would on a private dedicated machine, “with a better and more cost-effective package,” says Techopedia.
 “Organizations that use managed cloud computing can focus on business operations, rather than addressing server glitches and downtime.”

 That is the beauty of economies of scale.